KxSystems/docs/docs/ml/automl/userguide/preproc.md

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

-As highlighted [here](../../userguide) the running of the function `.aml.run` in its default configuration is achieved by setting the final parameter `dict` to `::`.
+As highlighted [here](../../userguide) the running of the function `.automl.run` in its default configuration is achieved by setting the final parameter `dict` to `::`.
 The preprocessing of data is of critical importance in all machine learning applications, particularly within automated pipelines where the majority of control is, by definition, removed from the user.

 ## Outline of procedures